 ■ Vacuum clean and wash down your caravan's interior throughout.
-As well as getting everything clean, it's a great way of checking you don't leave anything untoward in a cupboard or seat base.
+As well as getting everything clean, it's a great way to check you don't leave anything untoward in a cupboard or seat base.
 Creating best possible air circulation is the key to keeping your interior damp free.

 ■ Cleaning the kitchen thoroughly should prevent any mould appearing here, although for the fridge it is also essential to leave the door ajar - there is usually a special catch provided for this purpose.
+Don't leave any foodstuffs to tempt vermin in.
 Use products designed for caravan use, rather than normal domestic cleaning fluids, as these may cause damage to surfaces and seals in a caravan.

 ■ Cushions are best left standing upright away from the caravan walls after vacuuming.
 This helps aid air circulation and prevents mildew occurring, especially in units with solid ply bed bases (as opposed to slats).
-A further measure to keep upholstery in top condition is to cover with a breathable material such as old cotton sheets to keep the dust off.
+Another way to keep upholstery in top condition is to cover with a breathable material such as old cotton sheets to keep the dust off.
 Ideally if you have room, store cushions at home in the warm, which is also a deterrent against caravan theft.